razeware/GuardpostKit/README.md

 An iOS framework for integrating with Guardpost.

-Requires iOS 11 or greater.
+Requires iOS 13 or greater.

 ## How to use

 1. Get GuardpostKit into your project.
-2. You might have to do some fiddling with Swift import paths to get CommonCrypto to work.
-If you do, then I'm sure there's sites on the web that'll explain it.
-For some reason it wasn't necessary in the Demo app.
-3. Import the module:
+2. Import the module:

   ```swift
   import GuardpostKit
  ```

-4. Create a guardpost object, supplying the endpoint, SSO secret and URL scheme for the current app:
+3. Create a guardpost object, supplying the endpoint, SSO secret and URL scheme for the current app:

   ```swift
   let guardpost = Guardpost(baseUrl: "https://guardpost.rwdev.io",